A PEL-type Igusa Stack and the $p$-adic Geometry of Shimura Varieties: Shimura varieties

 This moduli problem is a Deligne-Mumford stack.
-For small enough $K^p$, it is representable by a smooth quasi-projective scheme.
-We will always be working in such situations.
+For small enough $K^p$, it is representable by a smooth quasi-projective scheme, see \cite[Section 5]{Kottwitz}.
+We will always work in such situations.
 Let $E$ be the completion of $E_0$ at some prime $\mathfrak{p}$ above $p$ and $\CO_E$ its ring of integers.
 We base change the moduli functor to $\CO_E$ and denote the representing scheme by $S_K$.
 Its $p$-adic completion is denoted by $\mathscr{S}_{K}$.
 This is a formal scheme over $\Spf \CO_E$.

 \begin{remark} Let $S$ be an $\CO_E$-scheme.
 We call a tuple $(\G,\iota, \lambda)$ a $p$-divisible group with $G$-structure over $S$, where \begin{itemize}[leftmargin=0.8cm] \item $\G$ is a $p$-divisible group over $S$, \item $\iota: \CO_B\otimes \Z_p\rightarrow \mathrm{End}(\G)$ is a $\Z_p$-linear map satisfying the Kottwitz condition \item $\lambda: \G\rightarrow \G^\vee$ is a polarization, satisfying for any $b\in \CO_B\otimes \Z_p$, $\lambda^{-1}\iota(b)^\vee \lambda=\iota(b^\ast)$. \end{itemize} An isomorphism (resp. quasi-isogeny) between $(\G,\iota, \lambda)$ and $(\G',\iota', \lambda')$ is an $\CO_B\otimes \Z_p$-linear isomorphism (resp. quasi-isogeny) $f:\G \rightarrow \G'$ such that $f^\vee\circ \lambda'\circ f= c\lambda$ for some $c\in \underline{\Z}_p^\times(S)$ (resp. $\underline{\Q}_p^\times(S)$).